Small, Christian school needs help to repair water-damaged building

 "This school is an icon here," said upperclassmen school teacher Tammy Buttler.

-Parents pay very little -- if anything -- to send their child to Bessie Allen.
+Parents pay very little, if anything, to send their child to Bessie Allen.

 "Many students come here to learn, not only about God but also how to live for this life and the life after," said Buttler.